brightsign/dev-cookbook/examples/enable-ldws-example/README.md

 1. **Find the Device IP Address:**
    - **Methods 1 & 2:** Check the console output after running the examples - the actual IP address will be displayed
+   - **Alternative methods:**
-   - **Alternative methods:** Check your router's connected devices or boot the player without an SD card to see network information
+     - Check your router's connected devices
+     - Boot the player without an SD card to see network information on screen
+     - Use the device serial number: navigate to `http://brightsign-<serial>.local` (replace `<serial>` with your device's serial number)
+     - For console access (if needed), see the [BrightSign Shell documentation](https://docs.brightsign.biz/developers/brightsign-shell) for using a serial cable

 2. **Access the Web Interface:**
    - Open a web browser on a computer/laptop connected to the same network